Identichips

 The chip can be read by scanners worldwide, and all vets, rescue centres, dog wardens and animal charities will own these scanners.

 Many different types of animals can be identichipped including dog, cats, rabbits and even tortoises!
 We will commonly perform the procedure at second vaccination (10-12 weeks of age) or at neutering (around 6 months of age).
-We also offer a discount for having your puppy identichipped at one of Clare's Puppy Parties.